IohannesArnold/hex2asm/README.md

 The assembler is rewritten in assembler language and is joined by a linker, which together allow for separate compilation units.

+## Utils
+Various command line utilites are provided in assembly.

+### Licensing
-The code in this project is copyright (C) Richard Smith, 2009-18, and is licensed for use under version 3 or later of the GNU General Public License, a copy of which can be found in the file LICENCE.txt.
-The documentation in these README.txt files is licensed under the Creative Commons BY-NC-SA licence, version 4.
+The code in stages 0-3 is copyright (C) Richard Smith, and is licensed for use under version 3 or later of the GNU General Public License.
+The documentation contained in the README.txt files in each stage is licensed under the Creative Commons BY-NC-SA licence, version 4.

+The code in the utils folder is derived from the asmutils project and is copyright (C) Konstantin Boldyshev et al. It is licensed under the GNU General Public License version 2 ONLY.

+The GPLv2 and the GPLv3 are INCOMPATIBLE with one another.
+These files can be hosted in the same repo because each util is independent and not linked to any incompatible code.
+But you cannot copy + paste code from any of the stages 0-3 into any of the utils, or vice versa.
+Be mindful of this.